amandeepmittal/react-animated-dots/README.md

 ### Contributions
-Contributions of any kind welcome in terms of PR(s) but please follow directory structure and conventions for better collaboration.
+Contributions of any kind welcome in terms of PR(s) but please follow directory structure and code conventions for better collaboration.

 ---